 Another aspect of the language is that the interrogatives are super easy.
 Questions are asked by just changing the intonation: “You like chocolate?” (“Você gosta de chocolate?”)

 Brazilians are very friendly

 Brazilians are helpful, friendly, hospitable and very talkative.
-They will appreciate a lot you are trying to speak their language, and will try to help you.
-So even if you only know few words don’t be shy!
+They will appreciate a lot when you try to speak their language, and will try to help you.
+So even if you only know few words don’t be deterred!
 Try to interact with locals.
-It won’t make your trip an unforgettable experience!
+It won’t make your trip an unforgettable experience.